人権法における積極的義務の限界<br>The Limits of Positive Obligations in Human Rights Law : From Protection to Coercion (Hart Studies in Constitutional Theory)

 This open access book is a crucial intervention in the debate concerning positive human rights obligations.

 There is nowadays no dispute in human rights doctrine over whether rights entail positive duties on the part of the state at the level of principle.
 But there has been surprisingly little academic commentary devoted to the question of whether there are, or should be, limits placed on how far those obligations extend.
-Similarly, there has not been very much scholarly attention paid to the question of how causation can be reasonably attributed in the context of violations of positive obligations.
-And there are very few sociological explanations provided as to why positive human rights obligations appear to be expanding without principled limits in the first place, as they clearly are.
+Similarly, there has been little scholarly attention paid to the question of how causation can be reasonably attributed in the context of violations of positive obligations.
+And there are very few sociological explanations provided as to why positive human rights obligations appear to be expanding without principled limits in the first place.

 The ebook editions of this book are available open access under a CC BY-NC-ND 4.0 licence on bloomsburycollections.com.